Multivariate Alexander quandles, IV. The medial quandle of a link: Medial Quandles

-The proof of Theorem \ref{main2} requires some ideas from the general theory of quandles.
-We summarize these ideas in this section, and refer to the work of Jedli\v{c}ka, Pilitowska, Stanovsk\'{y} and Zamojska-Dzienio \cite{JPSZ1, JPSZ2} for a more thorough discussion.
+In this section, we summarize some ideas from the general theory of quandles.
+We refer to the work of Jedli\v{c}ka, Pilitowska, Stanovsk\'{y} and Zamojska-Dzienio \cite{JPSZ1, JPSZ2} for a more thorough discussion.
 Proofs are included for the reader's convenience.